Your free business.com+ membership unlocks exclusive tech deals and advisor support

 EV technology

-EVs have quickly become a top choice for forward-thinking, sustainably-focused executives, with numerous car manufacturers introducing their own hybrid and fully electric models to the market.
-Thanks to their ultra-quiet operation, they’re ideal for conducting calls or meetings on the go, while also supporting environmental goals and signaling a commitment to innovation.
+Electric vehicles have become a go-to choice for forward-thinking, sustainability-focused executives, with more automakers expanding their hybrid and fully electric lineups.
+Their near-silent operation makes them especially well-suited for calls or meetings on the go, while also supporting broader environmental goals and signaling a commitment to innovation.

 “Executives now choose electric vehicles as their preferred vehicles because they provide environmental awareness, state-of-the-art technology, unique performance and a silent driving experience, [all] while maintaining [the] smoothness they’re used to,” Capote said.